 Major Infrastructure Projects.
 Several major public sector-sponsored construction projects are underway or recently completed in the Boston region, providing significant economic and employment benefits to the state.
 The "Big Dig," the world's largest highway project, includes the depression of the central artery which traverses the City of Boston, and the construction of a third harbor tunnel linking downtown Boston to Logan Airport.
 The new Central Artery is designed to meet Boston's future traffic demand and is anticipated to carry 245,000 vehicles per day by 2010 with minimal congestion.
 The Project will also strengthen connections among Boston's air, rail, and seaport terminals.
 By offering travelers and shippers increased choice and flexibility among these different modes of transportation, the Project is contributing to the creation of an integrated, intermodal transportation system for the entire region.
 The Ted Williams Tunnel, which stretches under Boston Harbor from South Boston to Logan Airport, opened to commercial traffic in late 1995 and to all traffic in December 2001, and will carry an estimated 98,000 vehicles daily in 2010.
 Although several 2002 openings have been delayed by one to two months, the Central Artery Project is expected to be completed by 2004 at an estimated total cost of \$14.63 billion, with nearly half funded by the federal government.
-The number of workers on the job is approximately 4,300 as of May 2002, and construction is 80 percent complete.
+As of August 31, 2002, construction is 83.5 percent complete.

 The Massachusetts Port Authority (Massport) owns and operates Logan International Airport, the Port of Boston, and several smaller assets.
 A \$1 billion modernization program is well underway at the airport, including expansion of terminal space.
-Other Massport capital projects that were planned for the next five years may be subject to delays due to the impact of the September 11, 2001, events on the organization's finances.
-While the airport has been tremendously profitable for the authority (returning \$80 million in profits on \$326 million in revenues in fiscal 2001), Massport has revised its revenue forecast based on reduced projections of passengers (to 70 percent of previous levels) and parking revenues (to 65 percent).
-Massport, under new leadership since April of 2002, reports success in reducing costs through layoffs and retirement incentives, but uncertainty in the air travel industry makes future predictions particularly difficult at this time.
+The airport has been tremendously profitable for the authority (returning \$80 million in profits on \$407 million in revenues in fiscal 2001), but Massport revised its revenue forecast based on reduced projections of passengers (to 70 percent of previous levels) and parking revenues (to 65 percent) after September 11, 2001.
+Massport, under new leadership since April of 2002, reports success in reducing costs through layoffs and retirement incentives, as well as traffic and revenues above the adjusted forecast.
+Massport's fiscal 2003 budget projects revenues and expenses similar to the original (pre-September 11) budget for fiscal 2002, despite large increases in security and insurance costs.
 In fiscal 2001, 27.2 million passengers (a 1.3% decrease from fiscal 2000) and more than 980 million pounds of cargo and mail (a 6.6% decrease) passed through Logan.
 At the Port of Boston, which operates at a marginal loss, fiscal 2001 saw a four percent decrease in cargo throughput to 16.3 million metric tons, a 13 percent decrease in automobile throughput to 80 thousand units, and a 28 percent increase in cruise passengers to 253 thousand trips.